aws/aws-toolkit-vscode/designs/modify-resources-attached-to-code-pipeline.md

 * it prompts the user for confirmation when attempting to delete a CloudFormation Stack that is associated with a pipeline
 * it prompts the user for confirmation when attempting to deploy a SAM Application to an existing CloudFormation Stack that is associated with a pipeline

+### Other Design Decisions

+* Caching information on the Explorer (like pipeline associations) exposes the Toolkit to edge case scenarios (timing issues, data volume, state freshness).
+The Toolkit will query on an as-needed basis at this time.

 Documentation Changes
 ---------------------